pgtipping/Synthalyst/memory-bank/projectbrief.md

 System takes company information and directions on how to present the company information

-- welcome style and possible content
+- Welcome style and possible content
-- basic introduction
+- Basic introduction
-- starter information e.g. play message from the CEO
+- Starter information e.g. play message from the CEO
 - Other information flow and steps including presentation style, slides, video, etc
 - concluding statements and actions, e.g., take a brief survey, clarify any segments, introduction to the buddy and the buddy program, etc.